aweymo-ui/python_obsidian/content/5_setup.md

 ## Step 6: Organize Your Folders

 6. **Place Your PDF File:**
-   - Place the PDF file from which you want to extract highlights and annotations into the `annotation_extraction/A` folder.
+   - Place the PDF file from which you want to extract highlights and annotations into the `annotation_extraction/A` folder

 ## Step 7: Run the Python Script